Islamabad is a city rich with food and culture, where modernity meets tradition.

 Seasons: High: May - October : Low: November - April

 Getting to Birmingham Airport is easy.
 You can take the train to Birmingham International Station and get the free air-rail link to the airport.
 On the bus, you can stop directly at the Airport Terminal or at Birmingham International Station.

 If you’re travelling by car, there are several parking options available, ranging from drop off and valet parking to car parks accessible on foot or by free shuttle bus.
 Book a parking space online in advance and save up to 70%.

 Once you’re at the airport, hit the shops for some retail therapy before you fly.
-Grab some last-minute gifts at Pandora, The Watch Collection or Superdry.
-Stock up on perfumes, spirits and chocolates at tax-free prices from World Duty Free.
-If you need something for the flight, get snacks at M&S Simply Food, a book at WHSmith or travel-sized toiletries at Boots.
+Grab some last-minute gifts at InMotion, Rituals or Superdry.
+Stock up on perfumes, spirits, and chocolates from World Duty Free.
+If you need something for the flight like a book, then head over to WHSmith or for travel-sized toiletries to Boots.

 All that shopping might make you peckish, so we’ve got great cafés, bars and restaurants for you to enjoy.
 Grab food to go at Burger King, Wrapchic, or Pret a Manger, and get a coffee at Costa or Caffè Nero.
-If you have more time, savour a sit-down meal at All Bar One, Giraffe or Frankie & Benny’s.
+If you have more time, savour a sit-down meal at Giraffe.

-We also have four fantastic airport lounges, with complimentary food and drinks, unlimited Wi-Fi and great runway views, all for a small fee.
-Business travellers may want to book into the Regus Express Lounge, which includes workstations, laptop stands and printers and scanners.
+We also have five fantastic airport lounges, with complimentary food and drinks, unlimited Wi-Fi and great runway views, all for a small fee.
 Families with young children may want to check out Sky Zone, our play area with accompanying online activities.

 Arriving at Islamabad International Airport